Agriculture & Agriculture Operations at Missouri Valley College

 Agriculture & Agriculture Operations Student Demographics at Missouri Valley College

-Take a look at the following statistics related to the make-up of the agriculture and agriculture operations majors at Missouri Valley College.
+Take a look at the following statistics related to the make-up of the agriculture & agriculture operations majors at Missouri Valley College.

 Missouri Valley College Agriculture & Agriculture Operations Bachelor’s Program

-About 75% of those who receive a bachelor's degree in agriculture and agriculture operations at Missouri Valley College are white.
+About 100% of those who receive a bachelor's degree in agriculture & agriculture operations at Missouri Valley College are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Missouri Valley College with a bachelor's in agriculture and agriculture operations.
+The following table and chart show the race/ethnicity for students who recently graduated from Missouri Valley College with a bachelor's in agriculture & agriculture operations.

 Concentrations Within Agriculture & Agriculture Operations

-Agriculture & Agriculture Operations majors may want to concentrate their studies in one of these areas.
+If you plan to be a agriculture & agriculture operations major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Missouri Valley College.
 Some of these focus areas may not be available for your degree level.

 Related Majors